MicrosoftDocs/azure-docs-powershell/azps-6.6.0/Az.Network/Get-AzVirtualWanVpnServerConfigurationVpnProfile.md

 ## SYNOPSIS
 Generates and downloads Vpn profile at VirtualWan-VpnServerConfiguration level for Point to site client setup.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.network/get-azvirtualwanvpnserverconfigurationvpnprofile) for up-to-date information.

 ## SYNTAX

 ### ByVirtualWanNameByVpnServerConfigurationObject (Default)